 Professionally, Ms. Zeldin has been engaged in nursing and teaching.
 She has successfully advocated for changes in the medical field, along with homebirth and Midwifery.
-In her travels to out of the way places, she has been a keen observer of people and distant cultures, often writing a 'sketch' of her experience.
+In her travels to out of the way places, volunteering her medical services, she has been a keen observer of people and distant cultures, often writing a 'sketch' of her experience.

 Madeleine is an advocate of advocacy.